shrugs/proof-of-steak/whitepaper.md

 # Abstract

-We present Proof of Steak, an algorithm capable of securing a blockchain where block proofs cannot be computed cryptographically.
-Proof of Steak is inspired by and modeled after the TrueBit Protocol[^1] and Verification Game[^2], and uses Proof of Stake[^3] to validate proofs in the event of a challenge.
+We present Proof of Steak, an algorithm capable of curating a registry where membership proofs cannot be computed cryptographically.
+Proof of Steak is inspired by and modeled after the TrueBit Protocol[^1] and Verification Game[^2], and uses Proof of Stake[^3] PLCR Voting to validate proofs in the event of a challenge.

 Further, we present the Steak Network, an implementation of Proof of Steak.
 In the Steak Network, the proofs are pictures of steak (a confusingly named "Proof of Steak").
-The Steak Network uses Proof of Steak to verify that every proof in the set of finalized proofs (the “Steakchain”) is a picture of a steak (and not, for example, a picture of something that is not steak).
+The Steak Network uses Proof of Steak to verify that every proof in the set of finalized proofs (the "Steakchain") is a picture of a steak (and not, for example, a picture of something that is not steak).

 [^1]: https://truebit.io/
 [^2]: https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf